freenas/freenas-docs/userguide/tasks.rst

 `S.M.A.R.T. <https://en.wikipedia.org/wiki/S.M.A.R.T.>`__
 (Self-Monitoring, Analysis and Reporting Technology) is a monitoring system for computer hard disk drives to detect and report on various indicators of reliability.
-When a failure is anticipated by S.M.A.R.T., the drive should be replaced.
+Replace the drive when a failure is anticipated by S.M.A.R.T.
 Most modern ATA, IDE, and SCSI-3 hard drives support S.M.A.R.T. -- refer to the drive documentation for confirmation.